 This topic is not recommended for beginners.

-Although writing your own Dockerfiles provides the greatest flexibility, it also involves understanding and addressing a number of technical complexities related to both the Unreal Engine itself and Docker containers in general.
+Although writing your own Dockerfiles provides the greatest flexibility, it also involves understanding and addressing a number of technical complexities related to both the Unreal Engine itself and containers in general.
 Before writing your own Dockerfiles, we strongly recommended exploring the other available sources of container images and carefully studying the existing Dockerfiles.

 - Platform-agnostic considerations